 Take the example of the UK fishing industry.
 British fishermen are terrible at logging their catch data, even though they’re required to do so by EU rules.

-If the UK goes ahead with leaving the customs union, fishermen will need to log their catches to create the export certificates they need to continue selling their fish to EU customers.
+Since the UK left the customs union on 31 January 2020, fishermen now need to log their catches to create the export certificates they need to continue selling their fish to EU customers.
 All the blockchain solutions in the world can’t help if the skipper doesn’t log the catch.

 Links in a chain